NelsonAPenn/uk_thesis/CONTRIBUTING.md

 ### Checklist

-Go over this checklist before making a pull request, or when reviewing someone else's.
+Go over [this checklist](docs/checklist.md) before making a pull request, or when reviewing someone else's.

-TODO: add checklist

 ## Issues